-- (1) JISHA organizes OSH trainings/seminars, targeting each rank of people in enterprises, corresponding to each level: OSH Top Seminars designed to help top managers learn importance of OSH management in business; trainings designed to help newly employed staffs, foremen, OSHresponsible staffs learn practical know-how and techniques about OSH affairs corresponding to each role and duty.
+- (1) JISHA organizes OSH trainings/seminars, targeting each rank of people in enterprises, corresponding to each level: OSH Top Seminars designed to help top managers learn importance of OSH management in business; trainings designed to help newly employed staff, foremen, OSH-responsible staff learn practical know-how and techniques about OSH affairs corresponding to each role and duty.
 JISHA also dispatches experts to enterprises upon their requests to provide technical advice or to help organize in-house training. - (2) The OSH Education Centers in Tokyo and Osaka respectively run a variety of OSH technical training courses for OSH trainers/instructors of enterprises. - (3) The Zero-Accident Campaign is a culture-oriented activity that places priority on OSH and aims to realize a lively workplace.
 Based on philosophy of respect for human beings, all of top managers, supervisors and employees are to participate in industrial-accident preventive activities at each workplace, striving to find solutions by themselves and to attain "zero accidents" as their ultimate goal.
-Currently, JISHA is promoting campaigns more aggressively. - (4) In order to promote the Zero-Accident Campaign across the country, JISHA organizes a set of seminars, trainings: seminars for top managers who are planning to introduce the campaign activities in enterprise; seminars for line managers who are primarily responsible for the campaign in the workplace based on zero-accident theory and practice; and training for KYT trainers who will educate leaders of KYT activities or hazard-prediction activities in the workplace.
-Recently, in addition to the above-mentioned activities, JISHA implements KYT training focusing on safety driving and on medical actions as well.
+Currently, JISHA is carrying the Five-year plans for promotion started in 2013 forward. - (4) In order to promote the Zero-Accident Campaign across the country, JISHA organizes a set of seminars, trainings: seminars for top managers who are planning to introduce the campaign activities in enterprise; seminars for line managers who are primarily responsible for the campaign in the workplace based on zero-accident theory and practice; and training for KYT trainers who will educate leaders of KYT activities or hazard-prediction activities in the workplace.
+Recently, in addition to the above-mentioned activities, JISHA implements KYT trainings focusing on safety driving and on medical actions as well.